Workshop06 Experiments

 Wrap-up

 The two scoring approaches give you two angles on the same run: keyword match for "did we cover the right steps?" and correctness for "is the answer actually right?"
-Real evaluation programs typically combine deterministic and judge-based checks like this.
+Real evaluation programs often combine deterministic and judge-based checks like this.

-The Langfuse skill (/langfuse) knows the recommended evaluator shapes and how to wire them into runExperiment โ€” this walkthrough exists so you see what the skill is doing under the hood.
+The Langfuse skill (/langfuse) knows the recommended evaluator shapes and setup patterns — this walkthrough exists so you see what the skill is doing under the hood.
 Learn more about experiments in the Langfuse Academy lesson.

 End state